ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/build.md

 layout: "learningpathall"
 ---
-## Build the automotive software stack
+## Build the Automotive Software Stack

 The Thelio Astra makes it possible to build the complete software stack on an Arm-based local machine, instead of using alternative setups such as an Arm-based cloud instance, or a non-Arm desktop computer.